 The Glossary also distinguishes areas by their pest status.
 In addition to pest free areas (ISPM 4), there are areas of low pest prevalence (ISPM 22).
 An endangered area is identified by PRA (ISPM 11); it may be smaller than the original PRA area, if the pest concerned can only establish or cause damage in part of that area.
-However, in order to protect the endangered area by official measures, it is usually necessary, for practical reasons4, to apply these to a larger area, the regulated area.
+However, in order to protect the endangered area by official measures, it is usually necessary, for practical reasons6, to apply these to a larger area, the regulated area.
 This may in practice be the whole country, but if the endangered area is small by comparison with the whole country, the contracting party will have to justify this practical decision.
-This terminology was established at a relatively early stage in the development of the Glossary, but has remained rather theoretical.
 There are no recommended criteria for an NPPO to "determine the minimum area necessary for effective protection" of an endangered area.
 Under the IPPC and its ISPMs the term endangered area should not be interpreted as an environmentally protected area in the sense of ecological conservation.